 After successful completion of this minor students are expected to be able to:

 - explain the functioning of natural areas as ecological systems at different temporal and spatial scales;

-- explain the major biotic and abiotic components of terrestrial ecosystems;
+- explain the major components of terrestrial ecosystems;

 - compare the effects of conservation and management on the main ecosystem processes and components;

 - analyse ecological theories, using understanding of plant and animal biology, and environmental interactions.